Taicanium/CCSim/KNOWN.md

 # To-do

 I have been working on learning the TIFF format with the intention of replacing BMP maps with TIFF maps.
 TIFF is a much more compact (and compression-friendly) file format and doesn't appear too difficult to implement.
 However it is still something I need to become familiar enough with to code around.

-The new family data output doesn't include native and spoken languages.
-Won't be too hard to add.
-Just need time to.